Difference Between Absorption Costing and Marginal Costing

 What is Absorption Costing?

-Absorption Costing means the costing method which refers to all manufacturing costs.
+Absorption Costing is the costing method which refers to all manufacturing costs.
 Mainly management uses this kind of method to find the costs incurred on a particular product.
 These can be classified into further categories as well.

 They are direct costs and indirect costs.
 The things that are included in direct costs are materials and Labor.
 The things that are included in indirect costs are insurance, factory rents, compliance, and administration costs.

 Variable cost is used for increasing or decreasing the production of goods.
-Fixed costs do not do any alteration irrespective of what the company produces.
+Fixed costs do not do any alteration, irrespective of what the company produces.
 Semi-variable costs either increase or decrease upon the batches of production.

 We can even call absorption costing full costing.
 The reason behind this is it calculated all the costs involved in that particular association.
-Many people prefer this because it gives the precise value when we do costing.
+Many people prefer this because it gives precise value when we do costing.

 This also gives high profit and report when we do the costing.
-Because the cost of production will be completely absorbed in this method, this costing helps in increasing the overall profit of the company.
+Because the cost of production will be completely absorbed in this method, this cost helps in increasing the overall profit of the company.

 absorption costing